Make Your Own Notepad

 - Invite your child to open up and lay flat the brown paper bags.
-Now she can use the scissors to cut the edges as well as cutting off the bottoms of the bags.
+Encourage her to use the scissors to cut the edges as well as the bottoms off of the bags.
 She can also remove the handles, too.

 - Now she’ll decide how big she’d like her notepad to be.
 She can use a ruler to draw a rectangle on one of the edges of paper bag.
-Not only is she getting crafty, she’s honing her math skills!
+Not only is she getting crafty, she’s honing her math skills too!

-- Now she can lace a string or ribbon through the holes and tie tightly finishing her recycled paper bag note card.
+- Now she can lace a string or ribbon through the holes and tie tightly to finish off her recycled paper bag notepad.
 All that’s left is to write down a few notes!